-Tuna contributes at least USD 42 billion in end value to the global economy each year, making it the world’s most valuable fish, according to a report by Pew*.
+The seven commercial species of tuna contributed an average of USD 40 billion in end value to the global economy each year, making it the world’s most valuable fish, according to a report by Pew*.

-In addition to canned tuna being a much loved inexpensive staple protein in households around the world, tuna is also sold at high prices for its premium flesh used for steaks, sashimi and sushi.
+In addition to canned tuna being a much loved inexpensive staple protein in households around the world, tuna is also sold at premium prices used for steaks, sashimi and sushi.

-According to the study, 4.99 million M/T of tuna was landed by commercial fishing vessels in 2014, up from 4.6 million tons in 2012.
+According to the study, 5.2 million M/T of tuna was landed by commercial fishing vessels in 2018, up from 5 million tons in 2016.
+Skipjack accounted for more than 57 percent of all global landings – rising from 2.9 million M/T in 2016 to 3 million M/T in 2018.

-In 2014, the estimated amount paid to fishermen, the dock value, was USD 9.8 billion.
-The total amount paid by final consumers, the end value, reached at least USD 32.9 billion, or USD 42.2 billion when including the price of the full canned product; so also including the value of oil which is sometimes added as an ingredient.
+In 2018, the estimated amount paid to fishermen, the dock value, was USD 11.7 billion.
+The total amount paid by final consumers, the end value, reached at least USD 40.8 billion when including the price of the full canned product; which means it includes the value of oil which is sometimes added as an ingredient.

 Value Of The Seven Main Commercial Tuna Species

-The seven most common commercial tuna species; skipjack, albacore, bigeye, yellowfin, Atlantic bluefin, Pacific bluefin, and Southern bluefin, are some of the most economically viable fish in the world and are found in waters all around the globe, and are all being caught in the wild.
+The seven most common commercial tuna species -- skipjack, albacore, bigeye, yellowfin, Atlantic bluefin, Pacific bluefin, and Southern bluefin, are some of the most economically viable fish in the world and are found in waters all around the globe.
+They are all wild caught.
+Compared to 2016, consumers paid 10 percent more for skipjack products in 2018 at USD 16.1 billion.
+Yellowfin sales were the second-highest at USD 15.8 billion.
 More information on the different tuna species can be found in Atuna’s Tuna Species Guide.

 The Value Of Tuna By Fishing Gear